 When using the Wild cards let your child decide which color he’d like to pick.
 Of course, he may need help or direction at the beginning but I promise he’ll catch on quickly.

 The best way to teach this it to have him look at the cards in his hand (or card holder) and see which color he has the most of – teach him this is the color he should pick.
-Of course, if he’s like my son he may pick a certain color just because he has a Skip card.
-Ha!

 4. Add the Reverse